silentorb/marloth-story/books/fairytale/part3.md

 Adelle was also amazed at how many interesting people she met in the city.
 Everyone was so friendly and gracious to her.
 All of the shopkeepers were eager to give her discounts.
-The query gremlins had published many articles with pictures of her so that many people recognized her on sight and would wave and call out to welcome her to the City of Orphans.
+The query gremlins had published many articles with pictures of her so that people were recognizing her on sight and would wave and call out to welcome her to the City of Orphans.
 The query goblins were still following her, but in the public crowds of daylight they were much more discreet and limited their activities to flashing their strange devices from a distance.